margollo/margollo.github.io/_pages/publications.md

 ## Preprints ##

 _Units in group rings and blocks of Klein four or dihedral defect_
-joint with F. Eisle, submitted, 17 pages, 2024.
+joint with F. Eisele, submitted, 17 pages, 2024.
 [arXiv: 2412.09525 ](https://arxiv.org/abs/2412.09525)

 _On integral decomposition of unipotent elements in integral group rings_